Six months on, Mosul is still digging out its dead

 Few buildings are still standing; most of them were pancaked by airstrikes.
 The ones that remained upright are little more than pockmarked shells.

-Piles of twisted metal and burnt-out husks of cars still line roads that were cleared by bulldozers for Iraqi troops to engage in street-to-street battles here last summer.
+Piles of twisted metal and burned-out husks of cars still line roads that were cleared by bulldozers for Iraqi troops to engage in street-to-street battles here last summer.

 And beneath the mountains of rubble lies a graveyard of lives lost in the ferocious fight.
 Many innocent people were pinned down in their homes or used as human shields by ISIS, caught in the middle and killed in the crossfire.